 But there are a number of CRM tools out there, and there's a lot to consider when choosing one for your business.
-HubSpot, Salesforce and Microsoft Dynamics are three of the most well-known options.
+HubSpot CRM, Salesforce, and Microsoft Dynamics are three of the most well-known options.
 Let’s discuss how they compare:

 HubSpot is also the most user-friendly of the three CRMs discussed in this post.
 It’s designed for ease of use so that marketers, sales reps and CSMs want to use it.
 This also means it has a high adoption record.

-While HubSpot may not have as robust reporting capabilities as Salesforce, they’re reporting and analytics tools are the easiest to leverage.
-Additionally, with a Marketing Hub Enterprise license, HubSpot users have the ability to do revenue attribution reporting, which isn’t possible in Salesforce without integrations.
+While HubSpot may not have as robust reporting capabilities as Salesforce, their reporting and analytics tools are the easiest to leverage.
+With a Marketing Hub Enterprise license, HubSpot users have the ability to do revenue attribution reporting, which isn’t possible in Salesforce without integrations.

 With the release of custom objects, HubSpot made it possible to customize their platform to your company’s needs.
 Additionally, they have offerings that work for companies of all sizes, making them ideal for scaling businesses who want to continue to leverage the same tech stack.

 From the pricing standpoint, HubSpot also performs better than Salesforce and Dynamics with its CRM being free, and seats for the Sales Hub costing less than the equivalent Salesforce and Dynamics seats once all the add-ons needed for the same functionality are factored in.